smramsay/Recipes/style-guide.md

 Instructions and other lines are **strongly** discouraged from being longer than 114 characters as well.
 Instructions should give a single, clear step.
 Adding multiple ingredients to a pan at the same time?
 One step.
-Adding an ingredient and cooking before adding the next?
+Adding an ingredient and cooking before adding the next ingredient?
 Two steps.

 Similar to the ingredients, you can separate distinct parts of the dish into their own instruction lists.